Faculty Senate Bylaws

 7.2.4 Early in the Spring semester, nominees for committee positions shall be solicited from faculty on their respective campuses by each campus’s representatives to the Faculty Handbook Committee.
 Nominations shall take place at a meeting of each campus faculty and by written response.
 Faculty members nominated to fill a campus representative seat may not run for an at-large seat at the same time.
 Members currently serving on the committees may not run for an at-large seat on their respective committee.

 7.2.5 Nominations for committee positions including at-large representatives shall be forwarded to the FHC, which shall compile a ballot with the names of the nominees for campus representatives and at-large representatives.
-Ballots shall be mailed to faculty at their home addresses with a return deadline of three weeks after ballots are mailed.
-Ballots may be returned by US mail or University mail to the Handbook Committee or delivered in person to designated campus ballot boxes.
+Secret ballots shall be sent to faculty at their work email addresses with a return deadline of up to two weeks after ballots are sent.

 7.2.6 The procedures enumerated in article 3.2.5 for counting ballots and breaking ties shall apply to elections for committee seats.